iteego/glasir.demo/readme.txt

 table property "directoryToJndiMap".

 3.
-To change the name of the install unit "mycompany" you must change the directory name and the value of the "company" property in the file "buildtools/include/environment.glasir".
+//NOTE: no longer applies...we now hard code the root directory to 'app' To change the name of the install unit "" you must change the directory name and the value of the "company" property in the file "buildtools/include/environment.glasir".